There is too much information about UPSC Civil Services on the internet. Most of which may end up confusing and overwhelming you.

 Best Books For Studying UPSC Civil Services!

-However, if you are serious about appearing for UPSC and wondering where to begin and how to take your studying forward, these books will be your holy grail.
+However, if you are serious about appearing for UPSC and wondering where to begin and how to take your studying forward, these UPSC study materials and books will be your holy grail.

 1. NCERT Books

 Every UPSC aspirant swears by NCERT books.
 These books help you to build your foundation in every subject.
 Hence, to form your basics, you have to study NCERT books for classes 6 to 12.
 You aren’t supposed to rely on just these books.
 NCERT books should be read along with other books for a more comprehensive view of every subject.
 You can get the book here! 📖